-Insert Form 17, signed by the architect certifying that all sustainable development products/systems applying for points under Section 2.7(D) are included in design documents/specifications.
+Insert Form 17, signed by the architect certifying that all sustainable development products/ systems applying for points under Section 2.7(D) are included in design documents/specifications.
+If claiming points for environmentally preferred products or products fabricated in Arizona, cut sheets must be provided in order to avoid a reduction in points.
 Form 17 must be resubmitted along with the Application for final Allocation of Tax Credits.

-If the Applicant has selected LEED for Homes Gold Certification for this Project scoring category, the Applicant must provide a letter from architect confirming that Project is pursuing the LEED for Homes Gold Certification path in lieu of Form 17.
+If the Applicant has selected LEED for Homes Gold Certification for this Project scoring category, the Applicant must provide 1) a letter from architect confirming that Project is pursuing the LEED for Homes Gold Certification path and 2) a copy of the LEED for Homes Gold Certification checklist in lieu of Form 17.
+The checklist can be found at the following website: